SergioSMDev/dashboard/README.md

 `npm run dev` run project

-## or you can see the app click on link below
+## You can see the app click on link below
 https://sergiosmdev.github.io/dashboard/